tutysara/nips2017-paper-impl-Detect-Hate-Speech-Social-Media/README.md

 - We plotted the confusion matrix
 - We displayed some sample tweets from each of the groups of interest (Hate and Offensive) that are both correctly and incorrectly classified
 - We implemented an ensemble classifier which is mentioned in the future work
+- We tried NBSVM classifier from https://nlp.stanford.edu/pubs/sidaw12_simple_sentiment.pdf and achieved new state of art accuracy score of 78.634